 Do you refer to the whole shabang as your vagina?
 Then this article is for you.
 Join us on a tour of the vulva and beyond!
-Please keep your hands and feet to yourselves, but feel free to let your mind run wild.
+Please keep your hands and feet to yourselves, but feel free to let your mind run wild as we embark on an adventure to explore the female anatomy.

-First thing’s first: what you may be calling your (or your partner’s) “vagina” is technically your “vulva”.
-This common mistake tells a tale of a cultural belief that the vagina is the only sexually relevant organ down there.
+First thing’s first: what you may be calling your (or your partner’s) “vagina” is technically the “vulva”.
+This common mistake shows the cultural belief that the vagina is the only sexually relevant organ down there.
 It’s one consequence of prioritizing male pleasure and vaginal penetration over female pleasure.
 The vulva, aka the source of female pleasure, has been overlooked, misunderstood, and dismissed as an important part of sex.

 But we’re not buying it.
 There’s so much more to sex than what meets the vagina.
 Nerve endings are everywhere and opportunities for pleasure abound.